OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/application-insights/app-insights-export-data-model.md

       "location": { // derived from client ip "continent": "North America",
         "country": "United States",
-        // last octagon is anonymized too0 at portal:
+        // last octagon is anonymized to 0 at portal:
         "clientip": "168.62.177.0",
         "province": "",
         "city": ""
       },
       "data": {
         "isSynthetic": true, // we identified source as a bot
-        // percentage of generated data sent tooportal:
+        // percentage of generated data sent to portal:
         "samplingRate": 100.0,
         "eventTime": "2016-03-21T10:05:45.7334717Z" // UTC
       },